 Thankfully more and more folks are beginning to realize the scare of the disastrous consequence of global warming is bogus and needs to be exposed.

 Visit Our Calendar Page for more of what's going on.

 Thanks for coming!

 Benton County Republicans is a non-profit organization based in Benton County, Minnesota.
 Our goal is to educate the people of Benton County and the State of Minnesota on conservative principles and to advocate the Republican Party's philosophy and initiatives while empowering men and women of all ages, ethnicity and backgrounds in the political process.
-Join us as we share ideas, form friendships and help good, conservative candidates get elected through volunteer work and political activism.
+Join us on the second Thursday of each month at 7:00pm at the St. Cloud Regional Airport for our regular meeting where we share ideas, form friendships and help good, conservative candidates get elected through volunteer work and political activism.